Remembrance (2011 film)

 Remembrance (Zagubiony Czas Die verlorene Zeit The Lost Time) is a 2011 German drama film directed by Anna Justice.
-A German-Jewish young woman and Polish young man fall in love and escape a Nazi concentration camp.
+A German-Jewish young woman and Polish young man fall in love and escape a Nazi German concentration camp.
 As the film prologue notes, it is based on the true story of Jerzy Bielecki and Cyla Cybulska.

 Plot

-The film's story intercuts between a Nazi concentration camp in Poland, in 1944 and New York City in 1976.
+The film's story intercuts between a Nazi German concentration camp in occupied Poland, in 1944 and New York City in 1976.

 In 1944, Tomasz Limanowski, a captured member of the Polish resistance, manages to aid the resistance from inside a concentration camp, where his slave labor includes supervising distribution of loaves of bread.
 His resistance task in the camp has been to capture photos of the horrifying war crimes taking place and smuggle out the negatives that will reveal the crimes to the outside world.

 This is unknown to Hannah Silberstein, a young German Jew in the work camp with whom Tomasz is in love and who has recently discovered she is pregnant.
 Every night, Tomasz buys off his officemate with a bottle of vodka so that he and Hannah can be alone together in the office in which Tomasz works with the SS, and they share bread that Tomasz has stolen for them.

 In 1976, interwoven scenes open the story on the day that Hannah Levine, living in Brooklyn, New York with a successful husband and their grown daughter, discovers that Tomasz, who for 30 years she had believed was dead, is alive.
 While preparing for a celebratory dinner party for her husband and running an errand at a local dry cleaners, Hannah sees Tomasz in an interview on TV and instantly recognizes him as he shares his story about their love with the interviewer.
 In a daze, Hannah rushes home, experiencing reactivated trauma that she had shelved, unable to keep her mind on the evening's party and raising the concerns of her family and guests at her distractedness.
 She desperately calls the Red Cross that day, for the first time since 1946, when her initial search for Tomasz had led to a dead end.